 Equity Incentives.
-Equity incentives, including grants of stock options and restricted stock, are determined based on the Compensation Committee's assessment of the ability of such officers to positively impact our company's future performance and enhance stockholder value as determined by their individual performances, as opposed to our overall corporate performance.
+Equity incentives, including grants of stock options and restricted stock, are determined based on the Compensation Committee's assessment of the ability of such officers to positively impact our company's future performance and enhance stockholder value as determined by their individual performances.
 Stock option grants and other equity incentives are not awarded annually, but rather as warranted by individual performance and experience.
 Option awards generally vest over a 48-month period.
 The amount and vesting of stock options generally are not contingent on achievement of any performance targets.

 In fiscal 2002, options covering a total of 495,599 shares of common stock at a weighted average exercise price of \$3.87 were granted to executives.
+See

-See "Executive Compensation -- Stock Option Grants During Fiscal 2002."
+"Executive Compensation -- Stock Option Grants During Fiscal 2002."